SourceBox-LLC/FineFoundry/docs/development/testing.md

   check links across `README.md` and `docs/**/*.md`.
 These checks keep documentation clean and prevent broken links from creeping into the repository.

 You can download coverage artifacts from the CI run to inspect coverage in detail or feed them into external reporting tools.

+### GUI System Check (Settings Tab)

+For non-developers (or for a quick visual check), the **Settings → System Check** panel in the GUI wraps a subset of the commands from this guide:

+- Runs targeted `pytest` groups for key feature areas:
+  - Scraping utilities and scrape-tab orchestration.
+  - Merge and build/publish pipelines.
+  - Training config + local Docker training helpers.
+  - Quick Local Inference and its UI wiring.
+- Runs the full test suite: `pytest tests`.
+- Runs coverage:
+  - `coverage run --source=src -m pytest`
+  - `coverage report -m`

+The panel streams live output into a log view and then shows a grouped **System Health Summary** (Data Collection, Dataset Build, Training & Inference, Overall Health).

+Under the hood it uses the same Python environment as your CLI.
+If you are debugging issues in the System Check, you can reproduce its behavior by running the equivalent `pytest` and `coverage` commands directly in a shell.

 ## Adding New Tests